AadilKumshi/Car-Price-Prediction/README.md

 ---

+## 📌 Project Overview

+This project demonstrates the end-to-end process of a real-world machine learning workflow:
+- Data preprocessing & cleaning
+- Exploratory Data Analysis (EDA)
+- Linear Regression model training
+- One-hot encoding for categorical features
+- Real-time prediction through an interactive UI

+The goal is to provide users with an intuitive way to estimate the price of a used car using only basic information.

+---

-## 📊 Features
+## 🧠 Features

-- Predict used car prices instantly based on user input
-- Intuitive interface with dropdowns, sliders, and buttons
+-  Clean, responsive UI built with Streamlit
+-  Dropdowns and sliders for live input of car specs
+-  Real-time price prediction
-- Linear Regression model trained on real-world automotive data
+-  Model trained on real-world automotive data
-- Clean and minimal UI using Streamlit
+-  Fully deployed and shareable app

 ---